LongDataAnalysis/LDvine/README.md

-2. src: This folder contains R functions (.R) that implement the methods in this R project.
+- `src`: Contains R functions (.R) that implement the methods in this R project.

-3. examples: contains RMarkdown (.Rmd) files with the complied pdf versions.
+- `examples`: Contains RMarkdown (.Rmd) files with the complied pdf versions.
 This folder contains several sub-folders:

-	a.
-Simulation: this sub-folder contains .Rmd files with the complied pdf versions for simulation study.
+	- `Simulation`: this sub-folder contains .Rmd files with the complied pdf versions for simulation study.

-	     - RMarkdown files: The R-code for the simulation example is in the R Markdown file "LD-vine_Sim.Rmd" (use RStudio for opening/modifying/compiling).
+RMarkdown files: The R-code for the simulation example is in the R Markdown file "LD-vine_Sim.Rmd" (use RStudio for opening/modifying/compiling).
 The compiled version is available as a pdf ("LD-vine_Sim.pdf").
 The code is commented and directly evaluated (see "LD-vine_Sim.pdf").
-				To reproduce the simulated example,  simply run the R code line by line (after having installed all R-packages

-			        that are loaded at the very beginning - if needed).
+To reproduce the simulated example,  simply run the R code line by line (after having installed all R-packages that are loaded at the very beginning - if needed).

-	b.
-Data Analysis: this sub-folder contains the data application code in RMarkdown.
+	- `Data Analysis`: this sub-folder contains the data application code in RMarkdown.
 Only the complied version is available as a pdf file ("LD-vine_Data.pdf"), which includes the partial results of data analysis presented in Section 5 of manuscript.

-			  However, since the real data is not provided because of data confidentiality, this RMarkdown file is not reproducible.
+**Note**: However, since the real data is not provided because of data confidentiality, this RMarkdown file is not reproducible.

-4. results: Save all printed project outputs here, including plots, HTML, and data exports.
+- `results`: Save all printed project outputs here, including plots, HTML, and data exports.